There are a bunch of excellent power racks on the market right now.

 Here are a couple of features you need to hear about, and believe me there’s a lot!

-The first is a pair of fully adjustable cable crossovers that feature dual floating pulleys with 28 different positions to adjust for a large variety of exercises.
+The first is a pair of fully adjustable cable crossovers that feature a dual pulley system with 28 different positions to adjust for a large variety of exercises.

-Plus, it’s plate loaded with a weight rating of 1000 lbs which is insane as you’ll never have to upgrade your rack or pulleys ever again if you just pick these up.
+Plus, it’s plate loaded with a weight rating of 1000 lbs which is insane as you’ll never have to upgrade your power rack or pulley system ever again if you just pick these up.

 If you want to convert your Cable Crossover into a lat pulldown as well, they offer a pulldown seat that attaches directly to your uprights which is an awesome idea at a solid price.